abdullah009/RLATools/README.md

 To run the application from command line: java -jar path/RLT_S.jar path/config_file_name.xml

+www.rlatools.com.zip contains necessary files to run the application on web.

 Please contact us for any issue regarding this tool at **abdullah.am.cs@gmail.com**